 It is pretty standard that when a Logic App fails, we want to get the exact error message describing why it failed.
 But, of course, we can always go to the Logic App run history – except if it is a Stateless workflow on Standard – to check where and why it failed.
 And obviously, we will have all the information necessary to solve the problem.

-However, most of the time, if not always, we want to log the error in some place like Application Insights, SQL Database, Event Hubs, etc. To accomplish that, we need to access this error message in runtime.
+However, most of the time, if not always, we want to log the error in some place like Application Insights, SQL Database, Event Hubs, etc. To accomplish that, we need to access this error message at runtime.

 - Or creating a try-catch-finally statement.

-we have to use a combination of different Scopes.
+We have to use a combination of different Scopes.

 - The try statement allows you to define a block of code to be tested for errors while it is being executed –> this will be your Actions inside Logic App that describe the logic of your business process.

-- The catch statement allows you to define a block of code to be executed if an error occurs in the try block –> this will be your Actions inside Logic App that your want to run if some failure occurs in the standard actions of your business process.
+- The catch statement allows you to define a block of code to be executed if an error occurs in the try block –> this will be your Actions inside Logic App that you want to run if some failure occurs in the standard actions of your business process.

 To implement a try-catch or try-catch-finally statements we need to: